Finding a good attorney to defendant against drunk in public charges can be difficult. The Law Office of Russell Brown

 Penalties for Drunk in Public

 Drunk in public (Penal Code Section 647(f)), is punishable by up to six months in jail and a maximum fine of $1,000.
-The court can also order probation, participation in clean and sober court, and abstinence from alcohol.
+The court can also order probation, participation in clean and sober court, attendance at AA meetings, and abstinence from alcohol.

 Clean and Sober